realliance/RiichiRoyale/README.md

 If you encounter the error `ImportError: DLL load failed: %1 is not a valid Win32 application.`, this is due to having 32bit python.

+If you encounter the error `ImportError: DLL load failed while importing libmahjong: The specified module could not be found.`, this is due to not using Python 3.8.

 ### Install
 ``pip install riichiroyale``